Genealogies of Genesis: Genesis chrono-genealogy

 The numbers given in the text are usually similar but do vary between versions.
+Nearly all modern translations of Genesis are derived from the Masoretic Text, but there are also two other versions of Genesis: the Samaritan Pentateuch and the Septuagint (a Greek translation of a Hebrew text).
+Translations from the Masoretic Text are preferred by Western Christians, including Roman Catholics and Protestants, and by followers of Orthodox Judaism; whereas the Greek version is preferred by Eastern Christians, including Eastern Orthodox, Coptic, Ethiopic, Jacobite and Armenian.
+The Samaritan Pentateuch is held sacred by the Samaritans.
 The numbers in the Masoretic, Samaritan, and Lucianic Septuagint versions of Genesis are shown in this table:

 The following table lists the patriarchs that appear in the Vulgate and the Septuagint, but their names are spelled as they appear in the King James Version of the Bible.
 Their year of birth differs according to the Vulgate or the Septuagint.
 Also given is each patriarch's age at the birth of his named son and the age of the patriarch's death.
 Cainan, born after the flood, is mentioned in the Septuagint but not the Vulgate.
 Methuselah survived the flood according to the Septuagint (but not the Vulgate), even though he was not on Noah's Ark.

 The genealogies of Genesis contain a difficulty with regards to the birth of Arphaxad.
 One method of calculating places the birth of Arphaxad 600 years after the birth of Noah, while another places Arphaxad's birth 602 years after Noah.
 The table below uses the 602-year method; the 600 year method would decrease the date for Arphaxad and all the following figures by two years.

 This chart counts year totals only.
 Anno Mundi (AM, or 'in the year of the world') can be calculated by adding 2 to any given value in either the "Birth" or "Death" columns.
 The result will give a corresponding date in AM.
 The epoch for this calendar system is 3761 BC.'

 (Note: the numbers in green are consistent across all versions, while the numbers in yellow are contradicted in one other version and the numbers in red are contradicted by more than one of the other versions.)